willyyyyc/kmeans/README.md

 1. Enter an integer "n" to generate n data points.
 Enter an integer "r" to set the magnitude of the largest and smallest x and y; i.e. define a range where x is in [-r, r] and y is in [-r, r].

 2. Observe the two graphs that are displayed!
+Each cluster will be a different colour and the centroids will be represented by plus marks.

 ## Notes: